alphagov/product-page-example/README.md

 providing an _example_ of how to use the components to build a site.
 You do not have to use middleman to build your product page.

+This shares a number of components and design considerations with the [tech docs template](https://github.com/alphagov/tech-docs-template), which may also be useful for product teams.

 ## Components